 I took a well deserved day off from cycling today.
 It had been a while since I just chilled out and did nothing, so this was my big chance at Fort Stevens!

-A rest day from cycling
+A rest day from cycling the PCH

 I decided to take the day off from cycling today, which although I started feeling guilty about, I soon got over, especially when I realised I hadn’t had a day off the bike since leaving Anna’s and the farm in Pemberton.